 I think public bathrooms have got to be one of the scariest places for a parent when it comes to a predator laying-in-wait.
 I often bend over and check for feet under the stalls if all the doors are shut when it’s deathly quiet in a toilet block, totally freaks me out and so it should.

-We all remember when that horrible maggot Brett Peter Cowan was finally arrested for Daniel’s murder, that relief we felt (be honest, because we all feared it) when it came to light that Daniel hadn’t been sexually assaulted or strung up and tortured for months before he was killed.
+We all remember when that horrible maggot Brett Peter Cowan was finally arrested for Daniel’s murder, that relief we felt (be honest, because we all feared it) when it came to light that Daniel hadn’t been strung up and tortured for months before he was killed.
 What did make us all grab our kids and promise not to let them out of our sight ever was the report of Cowan’s previous arrests, for which he had been released from prison, back onto the streets with our kids.

 The heartbreaking report was of a little boy who went to use a public toilet, set upon by Cowan, raping him and leaving him for dead.
 The image of him with a screaming, crying child being held face-down, with his head bashed against the bricks while Cowan tore him to pieces, leaving him to bleed to death will forever be in my mind whenever my child or anyone’s child says they need to go to the toilet.
 Never let them go alone.
 Never.

 Is the $200 rehabilitation per scumbag offender per day really worth it?

 Do they really change?
 Do they honestly feel guilty and sorry for the little bodies they have damaged, minds they have messed up and families that have suffered major fall-out because of the stress and inability to deal properly with the reality that has been forced upon them?
 I doubt it.